 Tony has twice been elected as Party Registered Treasurer originally assuming the role in July 2018.

-He is a member of the West Berkshire and Newbury local Party executive and is also their local treasurer.
+An entrepreneur and business angel, he is a member of he is a member of the West Berkshire and Newbury local Party executive and is also their local treasurer.
 Tony has stood twice for election as a councillor for West Berkshire District Council and is the elected Vice-Chair of Shaw-cum-Donnington Parish Council.
 He chaired Vince Cable’s corporate taxation group, was an active member of the 2015/16 Social Security Policy committee and regularly speaks at Federal conference.

 Federal Accountability and Scrutiny Committee Chair